Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Proposed Approach

 \subsubsection{Global model}

 Our global model consists of a neural network architecture, which takes $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ as input where $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ are the outputs from local trained models for the dataset $\phi_{tr4}$, thus training the neural network using $\phi_{tr4}$.
-It is important to point out that only the weights, biases, and other parameters are pruned into a new global model (from the local models).
+It is important to point out that only the weights, biases, and other parameters are transferred to a new global model (from the local models).
 In the global model, none of the data from the three parts of the dataset ($\phi_{tr1}, \phi_{tr2}, \phi_{tr3}$) is used, which is the core concept of federated learning.
-Using the fourth part of training data ($\phi_{tr4}$) we get output $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ from respective trained classification models (local) for each data sample.
+Using the fourth part of the training data ($\phi_{tr4}$) we get output $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ from respective trained classification models (local) for each data sample.
 This output of dimension $9\times 3 = 27$ (probability for $9$ class labels from $3$ models) is supplied to the neural network as input to train the Neural Network in the (global) model.
 We get our final trained ensemble model after this step.
 Figure~\ref{fig_fl_NN} shows the precise architecture of the deep learning (DL) model, which is employed as the global model.
 The number of neurons in the input layer is $27$ (weights from $3$ local model for $9$ class labels).
 The output layer, which has $9$ neurons, represents the nine classes we predict.
-In the neural network, we have two hidden layers having $25$ and $15$ neurons, respectively, with the ReLU activation function on both hidden layers and the Softmax function for the output layer since it will compute the probabilities for the classes by outputting a number between $0$ and $1$ and because this is a multi-class classification issue (we have nine output class labels).
-We use the Adam optimizer with batch size $16$ and $100$ epochs.
-The number of parameters is listed in Table~\ref{tbl_nn_params} the number of trainable parameters for hidden layer 1 is $700$, hidden layer 2 is $390$, and the output layer is $144$.
+The neural network has two hidden layers with $25$ and $15$ neurons, respectively.
+Each hidden layer has a ReLu activation function, while the final classification layer uses a Softmax function to handle our multi-class classification problem.
+Furthermore, we use the ADAM optimizer with $16$ batch size and $100$ training epochs as hyperparameters.
+The number of parameters is listed in Table~\ref{tbl_nn_params}, the number of trainable parameters for hidden layer 1 is $700$, hidden layer 2 is $390$, and the output layer is $144$.
 In total, the global model uses $1254$ trainable parameters.